-During our first meeting in April, Ayla Gavins, curriculum coordinator and instructional coach, began our day with a land acknowledgment to acknowledge the community of people who came before us.
+During our first meeting in April, we began our day with a land acknowledgment to recognize the community of people who came before us.
 Together, we created a sense of belonging and laid the groundwork for the community NEIA will become.

 We took a moment to reflect on our cultural charter.
 The team shared feedback, and we refined our message.
 We recognized the unique opportunity we have to create a culture and community with a distinct purpose to improve the lives of others.
 The NEIA cultural charter is: We love, support, and inspire our entire community of innovators as we imagine and iterate a transformative school experience that sparks joy and wonder.